Cape Saunders Lighthouse

 Planted trees.
 As well as the usual macrocarpas typically planted for shelter, there are groups of pines (Scots pine round the graveyard, bishop pine and radiata on the SW grassy promontory).
 There is a line of Arizona cypress here too.
 Along the north side are a few trees of Lawsons Cupress, at least two trees of brush wattle on one spur, and a few kowhais which have survived despite the crude netting fences which one protected them.
 One red beech has been planted near the summit.
 None of these tree species appear to be spreading naturally.

-Tunnel Beach walkway
+Tunnel Beach Walkway

 Tunnel exit on beach